jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=modcluster/proxy=<proxy name>:read-attribute(name=ping)`

 ## syntax of the operation to get the `modcluster` `proxy` `proxies`
-list of reverse proxies for `mod_cluster` to register with defined by `outbound-socket-binding` in `socket-binding-group`. get the `modcluster` `proxy` `proxies` attribute.
+list of reverse proxies for `mod_cluster` to register with defined by '`outbound-socket-binding`' in '`socket-binding-group`'. get the `modcluster` `proxy` `proxies` attribute.
 `/subsystem=modcluster/proxy=<proxy name>:read-attribute(name=proxies)`